pathway-technologies/pathway-technologies.github.io/pages/devops/devops.md

 </div> <!-- w3-row -->

-One of the first steps we take with a new customer is to perform a DevOps health check.
 The DevOps transformation is a journey, and our customers need to answer two key questions:

 - Where are you now?
 - Where do you want to go?